Phil-Venter/essentio-core/README.md

 ## 🧱 Features

-Essentio gives you what PHP left out—just enough to build apps with precision and no nonsense:
+Essentio gives you just enough to build apps with precision and no nonsense:

 * **Boots fast**: HTTP or CLI mode with one line.
 * **Minimal router**: Params, groups, middleware—no fluff.